cncounter/translation/tiemao_2018/41_how-jvm-handle-exception/41_how-jvm-handle-exception.md

      0     4     4   <Class java.lang.ArithmeticException>
 ```

 The above exception table indicates that from pc offset zero through three, inclusive, `ArithmeticException` is caught.
-The try block's endpoint value, listed in the table under the label "to", is always one more than the last pc offset for which the exception is caught.
+The try block's endpoint value, listed in the table under the label `to`, is always one more than the last pc offset for which the exception is caught.
 In this case the endpoint value is listed as four, but the last pc offset for which the exception is caught is three.
 This range, zero to three inclusive, corresponds to the bytecode sequence that implements the code inside the try block of `remainder`.
 The target listed in the table is the pc offset to jump to if an `ArithmeticException` is thrown between the pc offsets zero and three, inclusive.

 If an exception is thrown during the execution of a method, the Java virtual machine searches through the exception table for a matching entry.
 An exception table entry matches if the current program counter is within the range specified by the entry, and if the exception class thrown is the exception class specified by the entry (or is a subclass of the specified exception class).
 The Java virtual machine searches through the exception table in the order in which the entries appear in the table.
 When the first match is found, the Java Virtual Machine sets the program counter to the new pc offset location and continues execution there.
 If no match is found, the Java virtual machine pops the current stack frame and rethrows the same exception.
 When the Java virtual machine pops the current stack frame, it effectively aborts execution of the current method and returns to the method that called this method.
 But instead of continuing execution normally in the previous method, it throws the same exception in that method, which causes the Java virtual machine to go through the same process of searching through the exception table of that method.